krigjo25/python/Games/MiniGames/word_game/README.md.md

 ## Project Summary

-### Python functions

-During the project I have learned alot about Python functions<br>
-How to define a function, how the syntax of a function works in real life.

-### Python Try, except, else

-I have learned the importance of using `Try, except, else`,<br>
-in the code, it has a better structure.

-its a better design as developers can see what you are attempting to do <br>

-### Python List

-During the projects I've learned how to declear, initialize<br>
-a 1D Array or 2D Arrays.
-To make the workflow easier for to read.

-List or arrays are a short term solution to store information which is going to be used in the project.

-### Python del

-Using Python's `del` is important to clear space from memory, to avoid using unneccessary memories, for the sake of resources.

 ### SQL Database

 During the project I have learned the basic understanding of a<br>
 `Structure Query Language` hereby it's Alias will be used (`SQL`).